Make-School-Courses/IOT-1-Devices-and-IOT/docs/Class2.md

 # Devices and IOT Class 2

 ---
+## Objectives
-### Create a traffic light controller with pedestrian cross walk touch button using Scratch for Arduino <br>Download and install mBlock IDE. <br>Use the mBlock IDE to create an Arduino native C program that slowly increases and decreases the brightness of an LED and allows a touch button to interrupt the cycle.<br>Modify the LED slow blink program to recreate the Traffic Light Controller with Pedestrian Touch Button using mBlock to create a stand alone version which reports the cycle timing on its serial port.
+- **Create a traffic light controller with pedestrian cross walk touch button using Scratch for Arduino**
+- **Download and install mBlock IDE. <br>Use the mBlock IDE to create an Arduino native C program that slowly increases and decreases the brightness of an LED and allows a touch button to interrupt the cycle**
+- **Modify the LED slow blink program to recreate the Traffic Light Controller with Pedestrian Touch Button using mBlock to create a stand alone version which reports the cycle timing on its serial port**

+---
 # Traffic Light Controller

 ### Lets setup the Arduino Mega2560 board with Grove Shield for the traffic light controller with pedestrian crosswalk button project.